bitmovin/bitmovinvideo-wordpress/readme.txt

 == Changelog ==

 = v2.0.1 =
-* Plugin works with Bitmovin API now (IMPORTANT: it is no longer compatible with accounts that were created at app.bitmovin.com)
+* Plugin works with Bitmovin API now (IMPORTANT: it is no longer compatible with accounts that were created at app.bitmovin.com!
+Please see the installation instructions for more details)

 = v0.6.1 =
 * Fixed VR settings menu